Naan bread should be eaten fresh and hot. Traditionally it is cooked in a tandoor oven, but a heavy frying pan produces excellent results.

 - Roll out each ball on a lightly floured board until 5 inches / 12 cm diameter.
 Or slap from hand to hand in the traditional way (not easy!).

 - Preheat a heavy based frying pan.
 Do not add any oil.
-Or preheat the oven for pitta bread.

 - Cook each naan for 30 - 40 seconds each side - until brown and puffy in places.